epfl-ada/ada-2024-project-alligatorsdontapologize24/README.md

 * Convert all entries in easily readable format (e.g. convert {"/m/09c7w0": "United States of America"} to "United States of America")
 * Filter only for US movies

 Moreover, we treat the Kaggle dataset in the same way.
 This allows us to replace incomplete or missing dates for movies in the CMU dataset with the corresponding data from the Kaggle dataset (matched by the movie title).
 If neither the CMU nor the Kaggle dataset provide valid information on the movie date, we drop the corresponding entry.
-Checking for outliers, i.e. incorrect dates, revealed no hits.
 The cleaned dataset is exported and saved in .tsv format.

 The next step is to identify the violent movies in the cleaned dataset.
 For this, we defined three scores:
 * Physical violence score